The Rise of Anti-Skating Architecture

 Iain Borden, an architectural historian, says this trend originated in 1990s urban design planning.
 The mentality of these planners pioneered the suggestion that "we are only republic citizens to the degree that we are either working or consuming goods directly."

 These hostile architectural designs reinforce the idea that public spaces are solely for consumerism.
-Non-profit activities - basically public socialising - is considered anti-social, a concept that has been identified as ironic by many sides, including skateboarders.
-These days, window ledges at ground level are being spiked to prevent sitting and bus stops have angled seats to discourage loitering.
+Non-profit activities - basically public socializing - is considered anti-social, a concept that has been identified as ironic by many sides, including skateboarders.
+These days, window ledges at ground level are being spiked to prevent sitting, and bus stops have angled seats to discourage loitering.

 Public benches these days are usually divided by armrests, to prevent lying down.
 There is a link between the attitude that vulnerable people should have nowhere to be in public and the idea that skateboarders should not be allowed public space either.
 Both revolve around the idea that it is only consumers that deserve space.
 The message is clear, pass through on your way to your job, and then return home - If you want to skate, go to a park.
 Some skaters have put the fight into their own hands, removing skatestoppers with hacksaws.
 It is a question of ownership - who owns these public spaces anyway?